 Emergency blue light call boxes are located across campus for emergency calls directly to the Department of Public Safety.
-Please review the Office of University Safety’s website before you arrive on campus for important personal and campus safety information.
+Please review the Department of Safety and Environmental Management website before you arrive on campus for important personal and campus safety information.

 - Policy for Minors